 How to reinforce a small change

-- Determine the smallest sign of change, e.g, using his napkin or fork once or twice.
+For example, the child uses his napkin or fork once or twice.
 (Note: Here is where most parents and teachers fail.
-They set the bar too high and look for a moderate, not small change, such as, good table manners most of the time.
+They set the bar too high and look for a moderate, not small change, such as good table manners most of the time.
 In effect, this is expecting your child to go from F to B+.
 Not looking for smaller changes will be a guaranteed lesson in demoralization for your child.)
-Also remember, that a ‘sign of change’ doesn’t necessarily have to be a behavior your child has never exhibited before.
+Also, remember that a sign of change doesn’t necessarily have to be a behavior your child has never exhibited before.
 Your child may have used his napkin or fork.
 You just want to increase the likelihood that he will do it more.

 While improved behavior doesn’t occur instantly, we often inadvertently discourage it by not noting small changes.
 By setting the bar lower, and raising it consistently over time, we are much more likely to get better behavior from our obstinate youngsters.